Johannbr/Angular2_tuto/Readme.md

 }
 ```
 <br/>
 You should also modify and the *boot.ts* file.
-ROUTER_PROVIDERS is a module from the router library, it is used to manage the navigation in the application.
+ROUTER_PROVIDERS is a module from the router library, it is used to manage the navigation in the application.<br/>
 Il faut aussi modifier le fichier *boot.ts*.
 ROUTER_PROVIDERS est un module importé depuis la librairie *router*, ce module est utilisé pour permettre de gérer la navigation dans l'application.
 ```javascript
 import {bootstrap}    from 'angular2/platform/browser'